The Bounty of Black Music

 “It's absolutely crucial for children to see people who look like them working in fulfilling careers,” said composer Michael Abels.
 “That is what causes a child to connect the dots to that possible future for themselves, and to start making those dreams reality.”

 In 2001, Pine decided to organize her growing collection of resources into the Music by Black Composers project.
 Twenty years on, she has amassed nearly a thousand works and hosts a website under the heading “Classical Music from Africa and the African Diaspora.”
-In addition to providing an extensive online catalogue of black composers, she offers children’s books, which includes a violin pedagogy book for young musicians.
+In addition to providing an extensive online catalog of black composers, she offers children’s books, which include a violin pedagogy book for young musicians.
 Now part of a private foundation, the project includes the likes of Wynton Marsalis, André Watts, Stanley Clarke, and Joshua Bell among its honorary board members.